ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 It was a bug hunt —a primal bug hunt; that's all we ever get sent on; that's all us —the expeditionary, the _exa'legionate_.

 I hate bug hunts —primal or otherwise—, hive swarmers feel no pain, and dispense it without mercy. —On a bug drop— being on overwatch is mostly the same as any other; being medic is much more difficult.
 Why are citizens living on this shadt hole of a world anyway?
 Haven't seen any greenery, the weather is bad; matches the landscape.
 Those clouds don't look like rain clouds; too hot for water here; lots of lightning; blue, yellow, and white.
 Sometimes in lone strikes, sometimes in rolling volleys; the bolts extend the sharp angels of the mountain terrain; Nature —on this world— used the same pallet for its black and grey clouds, as it did for the grey rocks and the shadows they cast.
-We've been in these mountains for half and adex (~14 hours) combing the last known position of a lost militia.
+We've been in these mountains for half an adex (~14 hours) combing the last known position of a lost militia.
 Haven't seen a trace.
 Don't think anyone expects to find any either.

 When they had been told what to expect, —during pre-drop briefing on the Legionatus drop ship.
 Commander Ter Hemner had presented the mission intel with his usual faux enthusiasm, and standard extra pauses between phrases he deemed important.